borti4938/n64rgb_fw/README.md

 Please note that the **console must be turned on** in order to provide a reference target voltage for the programming device.

 ![](./doc/img/jtag_update.jpg)

-Please note that the older N64RGB modding boards, namely N64RGB and N64RGBv2, have programming files supplied in the [discontinued folder](quartus/output_files/discontinued)

 ## Developer Information